nuriel77/goshimmer-playbook/README.md

 Dashboard is accessible via the web-browser on port 18081, e.g.: `https://your-ip:18081/dashboard`.

-*NOTE* You can safely ignore the browser's warning about the certificate, as a self-signed one has been generated during the installtion.
+*NOTE* You can safely ignore the browser's warning about the certificate, as a self-signed one has been generated during the installation.

 ### Spam Test